danlentz/cl-ctrie/readme.md

   replaced by the SNODE that had been entombed.
 This is called the _RESURRECTION_ of that SNODE.
-After all entombed inode arcs of a cnode have been collapsed into simple SNODE leaves, if the resulting CNODE has been compressed down to only a single SNODE leaf, it is subjected to another CONTRACTION before it is returned as the result of the compression and completes the _ARC RETRACTION PROTOCOL_
+After all entombed inode arcs of a cnode have been collapsed into simple SNODE leaves, if the resulting CNODE has been compressed so far as to contain only a single SNODE leaf, it is subjected to another CONTRACTION before it is returned as the result of the compression.
+Otherwise it is simply returned and represents a complete iteration of the _ARC RETRACTION PROTOCOL_

 _[function]_         `CLEAN  (INODE LEVEL)`